 If you chose either of the “pay at circulation desk” options, you’re almost done!
 Hit “print” on the print menu, then head up to the circulation desk (the one on your left as you walk into the upper level).
 You’ll tell one of our lovely library employees what print job you sent; they’ll tell you how much it costs; and after you turn over the coins, they’ll turn over the print job.
 Voila!

-If you chose to “log in to pay,” after you hit “Print,” a little box will pop up, prompting you to login.
-This is where you should enter your Net ID and password, wait for another little box to pop up and hit “print” again.
+If you chose to pay with IlliniCash and select one of the Library printers, after you hit “Print,” a little box will pop up, prompting you to login.
+This is where you should enter your Net ID and password, wait for another little box to pop up, showing the price that will be charged to your student account and hit “print” again.
 This will let you know that your job had been sent to the release station.

-The release stations (there are two) are each located in between the two printers, near the Circulation Desk on the upper level.
-If you are standing facing the printers, the release station on your left is for black & white printing, and the one on your right is for color printing.
+Release Stations: The Black & White Release Station is next to multiple printers across from the Circulation Desk on the upper level.
+The Color Release Station is behind the black & white station, by the window into the court yard.
 Login at the release stations with your Net ID/password.
 You should see your print jobs waiting in your queue, and from there you can send the ones you want to the printer.

 Release stations.
 Check.
 Once I do that step, where will my print job come out?

-If you’ve printed black & white, your documents will come out of one of the two printers on on your left (again, when you’re facing said printers.
-Are you dizzy yet imagining it?)
-If you printed in color, they will come out from one of the two printers on your right.
+If you’ve printed black & white, your documents will come out of one of the printers near the black & white release station.
+If you printed in color, they will come out from one of the printers near the color release station.
 Of course, this is only if you chose the login to pay option.
 Any print jobs for which you paid cash will be printed at the Circulation Desk, and one of the employees will snag them for you!

 Okay, but I’ve never printed in the UGL before.
 Which computers can I print from?

 Get ready to have your mind blown: You can print from ANY of the PCs in the UGL.
 They will all give you the option to login to pay, or pay at the circulation desk–even the PCs on the lower level!
-There are two exceptions: the Macs along the north wall on the upper level (near the periodicals and gaming center) print to the CITES lab (you need a Net ID to access these computers).
-And the computers in the CITES lab also print to, well, the CITES lab (the CITES lab is on the upper level of the UGL, way in the back corner, past the gaming center).
+There are two exceptions: the Macs along the north wall on the upper level (next to the Media Commons) print to the CITES lab.
+And the computers in the CITES lab send printing jobs to the CITES printers (the CITES lab is on the upper level of the UGL, way in the back corner, past the gaming center).

 I am trying to print a PDF and it won’t work.
 Help!